 The survey involves all the graduates of a given calendar year and makes available documentation that is reliable down to the level of a single degree programme.
-This allows the universities, belonging to the AlmaLaurea Consortium, to respond promptly to the Ministry of University and Research requests (Italian Ministerial Decree no. 544/2007, Directorial Decree no. 61/2008, Italian Ministerial Decree no. 17/2010, Italian Ministerial Decree 50/2010 and, among the most recent, Italian Ministerial Decree no. 635/2016, Italian Ministerial Decree no. 987/2016 and Italian Ministerial Decree no. 989/2019).
+This allows the universities, belonging to the AlmaLaurea Consortium, to respond promptly to the Ministry of University and Research requests (Italian Ministerial Decree no. 544/2007, Directorial Decree no. 61/2008, Italian Ministerial Decree no. 17/2010, Italian Ministerial Decree 50/2010 and, among the most recent, Italian Ministerial Decree no. 1154/2021 and Italian Ministerial Decree no. 289/2021).

 &lt;sup>1 Among these there are also the Scuola Superiore Sant'Anna of Pisa, the Scuola Normale Superiore of Pisa and the Scuola Superiore IUSS of Pavia.
 Given the peculiar nature of these schools, for the moment their data sheets are not included in the current search system.
-Moreover, the European University of Rome is not a member of the Consortium, but has entered into an agreement with it to carry out statistical surveys.

-In the Table 1 there are the universities involved in 2020 Graduates' Profile Survey and the corresponding number of graduates.
+In the Table 1 there are the universities involved in 2021 Graduates' Profile Survey and the corresponding number of graduates.

-Table 1 Graduates surveyed in 2020 Profile for university (absolute values)
+Table 1 Graduates surveyed in 2021 Profile for university (absolute values)